tidyverse/tidyverse.org/content/articles/2017-08-08-contributing.md

 One of the first barriers to acceptance is coding style.
 Do not submit a contribution using camelCase to a project that uses snake_case, or use tabs when the project uses spaces.
-For Tidyverse projects read the [Style Guide](https://style.tidyverse.org) and use the [lintr](https://cran.r-project.org/package=lintr) package to find code which does not adhere to the style guide.
+For tidyverse projects read the [Style Guide](https://style.tidyverse.org) and use the [lintr](https://cran.r-project.org/package=lintr) package to find code which does not adhere to the style guide.